mbroton/dot/vim/README.md

 - Copy .vimrc to $HOME
 - Install vim plugin manager "Plug"

-Then, you need to open .vimrc:
+Then, you need to open .vimrc (ignore errors):
 ```
 vim ~/.vimrc
 ```